CLIENT PROGRAMS AND SERVICES SURVEY

 Sex Offender

 Sex offenders are required to register annually within 5 days of his/her birthday, or more frequently if transient or homeless.
-Pursuant to provisions of Section 290 of the Penal Code, the duty to register is a lifetime requirement.
+Pursuant to provisions of Section 290 of the Penal Code, the duty to register ranges from 10 years to lifetime.
+Minimum registration periods are determined by the California Department of Justice.

 Whenever a registrant moves, they must notify both the jurisdiction into which they move and the jurisdiction in which they last registered.